AmpliconSuite/AmpliconRepository/README.md

 - Run `docker ps` and check if the port mapping is correct, i.e. you should see `0.0.0.0:8000->8000`=`inside_docker_port->host_port`
 - Please be aware that the above port mapping annotation is different from `docker run -p 8000:8000 ...`=`HOST:DOCKER`
 - For local development you need to use host port `8000` to be able to use the Google Authentication in the App
-- Set `AMPLICON_ENV_PORT` if you want to use another port on the host machine
+- Set `AMPLICON_ENV_PORT` if you want to use another port on the host machine, then rebuild the docker image.
 - If you get the error `permission denied/read only database` please set the read-write permissions on your local machine to `777` for the following
 `sudo chmod 777 logs/ tmp/ .aws/ caper/caper.sqlite3 -R`
+- If you have an older version of docker `docker compose` may not be available and you will need to install `docker-compose` and use that, replacing `docker compose` with `docker-compose`.

 # Testing datasets <a name="test-datasets"></a>
 [These datasets](https://drive.google.com/drive/folders/1lp6NUPWg1C-72CQQeywucwX0swnBFDvu?usp=share_link) are ready to upload to the site for testing purposes.